 4) Democrats understand the connection between manufacturing and national security.
 Under the Republican philosophy that the only duty of a CEO is to maximize shareholder profits, if a company can make more money by substituting a cheaper foreign component, they should go ahead — even if this comes at the cost of destroying U.S. industries like electronics or shipbuilding that are crucial to our national defense.
 Democrats hold a wider view of corporate responsibility — to their workforce, to our national defense, our national economy, consumer privacy, and to our environment.

-5) Democrats will Fight for Tax Code that incentivizes U.S. manufacturing and keeping profits onshore.
+5) Democrats will fight for a tax code that incentivizes U.S. manufacturing and keeping profits onshore.
 Republican tax and trade policies have consistently favored transnational companies that offshore jobs.
-It is not an accident that the trade deficit has skyrocketed since the passage of the Republican Tax Bill.
+It is not an accident that the trade deficit has skyrocketed since the passage of the Trump Administration’s tax cuts for billionaires.

 How Bill Foster believes we should fix U.S. Manufacturing